Research passport Applications

 If you are not in any of the above categories and you have no contractual relationship with the NHS, you will need a Research Passport if you are proposing to carry out research in the NHS.
-If you are unsure whether you require a Research Passport please contact the West Midlands Clinical Research Network.
-If you are a Keele member of staff please contact your Faculty Human Resources Advisor.
-If you are a Keele student please seek advice from your supervisor in the first instance.

-How do researchers get a Research Passport?
+How do I obtain a Research Passport?

 Disclosure and Barring Service (DBS) checks

-If a DBS check is required more information about the procedure can be accessed via the Disclosure and Barring Service (DBS) web page
+If a DBS check is required more information about the procedure can be accessed via the Disclosure and Barring Service (DBS) web page.

 Occupational Health Clearance

-If occupational health clearance is required:
+If Occupational Health clearance is required:

 - Students must complete the Student Occupational Health Form and the Medical Questionnaire and submit both documents to Occupational Health, Dorothy Hodgkin Building for assessment.

-For staff – Human Resources are responsible for ensuring that all the necessary pre-engagement checks have been undertaken and are satisfactory and for subsequently signing off section 5 of the form.
+Staff – Human Resources are responsible for ensuring that all the necessary pre-engagement checks have been undertaken and are satisfactory and for subsequently signing off section 5 of the form.

-For students – Your Faculty Representative (see table below) is responsible for ensuring that all the necessary pre-engagement checks have been undertaken and are satisfactory and for subsequently signing off section 5 of the form.
+Students – Your Faculty Representative (see table below) is responsible for ensuring that all the necessary pre-engagement checks have been undertaken and are satisfactory and for subsequently signing off section 5 of the form.

 |Faculty||School / Institute||Contact|